javaee/mojarra/README.md

 In case you want to checkout this repository and manually build from source yourself (if necessary after editing source code), here are the instructions:

+### JSF 2.4 (JSF.Next)

+1. Make sure that you have JDK 1.8, Ant and Maven installed.
+2. Checkout branch [`master`][28].
+3. Run the following commands from the root directory of the project:

+    ```bash
+    # under the root dir of project
+    mvn clean install
+    ```

+4. The binary is now available as `impl/target/javax.faces-2.4.0-m01-SNAPSHOT.jar`.

 ### JSF 2.3

 1. Make sure that you have JDK 1.8, Ant and Maven installed.